 A Local Caching Server is not required for testing but is recommended for schools with limited internet bandwidth or unreliable internet connectivity.

-You can set up a Local Caching Server on a computer running OS X, Windows, or Linux.
+You can set up a Local Caching Server on a computer running Windows, Mac OS X, or Linux.

 |Download LCS for Windows||Installation instructions|